-1.1 Dual-Level Examinations
+1.1 Dual-level Examinations

 This chapter will briefly explain how language skills are assessed over the two CEFR levels B1 and B2 and why it is important to develop this kind of evaluation carefully.
 While it might seem a simple solution just to award B1 for test takers who are slightly below B2, this is not how telc English B1·B2 was constructed.
-The test development team carefully defined two cut-off scores, one for B1 and one for B2, instead of the one cut-off score typical for single-level examinations.
+The test development team made an extra effort by carefully defining two cut-off scores, one for B1 and one for B2, instead of the one cut-off score typical for single-level examinations.